isc-projects/stork/webui/README.md

 }
 ```

-Note: The ApiModule is restricted to being instantiated once app wide.
+Note: The ApiModule is restricted to being instantiated one time, app-wide.
 This is to ensure that all services are treated as singletons.

-#### Using multiple swagger files / APIs / ApiModules
+#### Using Multiple Swagger files/APIs/ApiModules

-In order to use multiple `ApiModules` generated from different swagger files,
+To use multiple `ApiModules` generated from different swagger files,
-you can create an alias name when importing the modules
+create an alias name when importing the modules
-in order to avoid naming conflicts:
+to avoid naming conflicts:

 ```
 import { ApiModule } from 'my-api-path';